 - Introduction to Disaster Risk Financing and Country Engagement

-Technical experts and senior political officials are introduced to the concepts and approach of ARC.
-The ARC Capacity Building Programme is designed with the help of technical experts.
-Relevant programmes and existing platforms within the country are identified to ensure that ARC programmes are embedded within national programmes.
+Technical experts and senior political officials are introduced to disaster risk financing through ARC concepts and its approach.
+The ARC capacity building programme is designed collaboratively between ARC and the government’s focal ministry including relevant technical experts.
+The programme structure where necessary leverages on existing relevant programmes and platforms within the country to ensure that ARC programmes are embedded within national programmes.

-Finance and disaster management experts in key government departments are introduced to risk transfer concepts and ARC insurance.
+Finance and disaster management experts in key government departments are introduced to risk transfer concepts and ARC’s parametric insurance.
 Particular emphasis is placed on building an understanding on how risk transfer fits into the broader risk management framework for the country.
-This work stream covers the relationship between the country’s risk profile and a government’s considerations in deciding to transfer risk via insurance policies to ARC Ltd. ARC will assist Member States to determine the optimal level of risk to transfer to the market, and how such a strategy fits into the overall national risk management strategy.
-Finally, it also looks at how risks not covered by ARC are managed.
+This work stream covers the relationship between the country’s risk profile and a government’s considerations in deciding on what level of risk to retain as a country and what part to transfer via insurance to ARC Ltd. ARC assists Member States to determine the optimal level of risk to transfer to the market, and to understand how such a strategy fits into the overall national risk management strategy.
+Finally, it also looks at how risks not covered by ARC (retained risk) are managed.

-The selection of “Insurance Parameters” that will determine the amount of risk transferred to the pool, and therefore the amount a government could expect to receive in the event of a drought – which in turn will determine the required premium amount to purchase that coverage.
+The TWG experts are trained to understand ARC’s risk transfer parameters and the selection of insurance parameters that will determine the amount of risk transferred to the risk pool, and therefore the amount a government could expect to receive in the event of a disaster event – which in turn will determine the required premium amount to purchase the insurance coverage.

-The ultimate objective of the Capacity Building Programme is to enable governments to make an informed decision regarding transferring the country’s natural risks to ARC.
-While completing the Capacity Building Programme prepares countries to pool and transfer their risk to ARC Ltd, joining the risk pool is left to the discretion of each government.
+The ultimate objective of the capacity building programme is to enable governments to make an informed decision regarding transferring the country’s weather risks to ARC.
+While completing the capacity building programme prepares countries to transfer part of their risk to ARC Ltd and participate in the ARC’s risk pool, ultimate decision to join the risk pool is left to the discretion of each government.